libertychurchuk/libertychurchuk.github.io/_groups/sam-lana-fisher.md

   word, worship and pray together as well as hanging out as families.
 image: "/v1565123206/sam-lana_qkuffa.png"
 date: '2019-04-24T14:08:08.000+00:00'
-when: Wednesday evenings at 7:30 twice a month
+when: Fortnightly on a Wednesday at 7.30pm

 ---